 • A collection of plasma cells causing invasion of soft tissue or bone but without extensive bone marrow involvement, high calcium, kidney failure, anemia or multiple bone lesions

-Multiple myeloma typically occurs in older persons, with the peak age of incidence in the 60s.
+Multiple myeloma typically occurs in older people, with the peak age of incidence in the 60s.
 Multiple myeloma is seen more commonly in men and in African-Americans.

 Symptoms